BabakMammadov/ansible/README.md

         run_once: true
         delegate_to: 172.16.202.97
 ```
-### 20. no_log option you want ot add log log option specific task on playbook
+### 20. no_log
+you want to add no log option specific task on playbook
 ```
 ---
 - hosts: web